retrotheft/jerrycanvas/README.md

 ```

 You can have other properties in the object that you destructure.
 The Sprite component will just ignore them.

+**Important**: Sprites are positioned with their coordinates at their center, not their top left corner.

+## Sprite Interactivity

+The Sprite element is a button, and as such you can pass it an `onclick` handler.
+Use this for simple interactivity.

+If you require more sophisticated interactivity, take a look at the Sprite component (it's super simple) and create your own.
+It's located in `lib/components/Sprite.svelte`.

+The Sprite CSS is a bit more complex, but manageable.
+You can use it with `button.jc-sprite`.
+It's located in `lib/assets/sprite.css`.

 ## Sprite Children